Midland Union of Natural History Societies: Midland Naturalist

 A journal, The Midland Naturalist, subtitled "The Journal of The Associated Natural History, Philosophical, and Archæologigal Societies and Field Clubs of the Midland Counties", was published from 1878 to 1893.
 Volumes 1-9 were edited by Edward W. Badger and William Jerome Harrison; Volumes 10-16 by Badger and W. Hillhouse.

 From 1883 (volume 6) the journal incorporated the Annual Proceedings of the Birmingham Natural History and Microscopical Society, which had previously been published separately.
 From volume 7 it took on the same role for the Leicester Literary and Philosophical Society.

-At least one species description was published in the journal, that for Russula claroflava, whose type specimen was found in Sutton Park by William Bywater Grove in 1888.
+At least one species description was published in the journal, that for the edible fungus Russula claroflava, whose type specimen was found in Sutton Park by William Bywater Grove in 1888.

 The Birmingham Daily Post article of August 1894 referred to the journal as "now defunct", without further explanation.